-David Leichtman from Robins Kaplan in NY gave us an excellent presentation on proving damages at trial in copyright litigation at the Intellectual Property Institue’s Ocean Reef winter conference.
+David Leichtman now the founding partner at Leichtman Law PLLC in NY, gave us an excellent presentation on proving damages at trial in copyright litigation at the Intellectual Property Institue’s Ocean Reef winter conference.
 Here is my summary of his talk along with links to some of the cases he mentioned and his PowerPoint.

 David began with a review of the key issues involving the recovery of damages in a copyright case.
 He pointed out that a plaintiff has several options.
 It can recover its actual damages.
 They usually are the amount a willing buyer would have paid to plaintiff to license the work infringed.
 A plaintiff may also recover the profits defendant realized from the infringement to the extent they are not taken into account in computing the actual damages.
 David also indicated that, assuming plaintiff timely registered the infringed work (either before infringement, or if after infringement, within three months of initial publication) plaintiff can recover statutory damages which are a range of damages set by Congress that a jury is usually asked to award.

 David stated that the extent of willfulness often determines the amount of statutory damages, that the statute of limitations for copyright infringement is three year with no laches by reason of the Supreme Court’s recent Raging Bull decision, Petrella v.
 Metro Goldwyn Mayer, and that either party with a timely registration may be able to recover its attorney’s fees if the claims or defenses of the other side were not found to be “objectively reasonable.”